PlainsightAI/legacy-docs/rules.md

 ```

 ## Message Variables
-Messages can be used to interpolate dynamic data into strings, i.e. `this is a ${ dynamicName }`.
+Messages can be used to interpolate dynamic data into strings, i.e. `this is ${ dynamicName }'s device`.

 ##### global variables
 Variable Name | Description